 Preconception carrier screening is a genetic test conducted before pregnancy

-Preconception carrier screening is a blood test that our Grapevine and Alliance obgyns can conduct before a woman gets pregnant.
+Preconception carrier screening is a blood test that our Grapevine and Fort Worth ObGyns can conduct before a woman gets pregnant.
 The test requires a blood or saliva sample that is sent to a reference lab for testing.
 The test determines if one or both partners are a carrier of a genetic disorder.

 Carriers are people who have either no symptoms or only mild symptoms of a genetic disorder, but they carry the gene for the disorder.
 The only way to determine if one or both partners are a carrier prior to pregnancy is preconception carrier screening.

 Anyone may choose to undergo preconception carrier screening, but our Grapevine and Fort Worth ObGyns think it is particularly important for certain people to have the test to decrease their risk of passing on a genetic disorder.